PanDAWMS/panda-client/README.txt

 ** Release Note

+0.2.94 (9/15/2010)
+  * fixed dataset lookup in metadata check

 0.2.93 (9/15/2010)
   * fixed pathena/prun to ignore dataset replicas with archived=ToBeDeleted
-  * fixed --shipInput of pathena to check dataset availability when --parentDS is used
+  * fixed --shipInput of pathena to check dataset availability when --parentDS is used for container as well as dataset

 0.2.92 (9/12/2010)
   * changed pbook.retry to show JobsetID when the job was already retried